jbakse/site_builder/content/comp_form/parameters.md

 ::: .activity
 ## Fictional Machines
-  Begin designing a user interface for a fictional machine by considering which parameters you would expose.
+  {description} Begin designing a user interface for a fictional machine by considering which parameters you would expose.
 :::

 ## 04<span>Globals as Interfaces</span>